cpoetter/Synology-GitLab-Setup/README.md

  - `/docker/gitlab_registry/registry`
  - `/docker/gitlab_registry/certs`

-Next a self signed certificate will be created with OpenSSL.
+Next two self signed certificates will be created with OpenSSL.
 To do so SSH into your Synology DiskStation.

 1. Open the certificate folder.
 ```